 Make sure your Apple Watch and iPhone (or other iOS devices compatible with the Apple Watch app) are charged and close together before you begin.
-The unpairing process will erase all content and settings on your Apple Watch, which is handy for preparing your Apple Watch for resale, gifting, and so on, but what happens to all that personal data?
+The unpairing process will erase all content and settings on your Apple Watch, making it safe to sell, give away, or recycle.

-Apple creates a backup of this Watch data and stores it on iCloud.
-If you pair your account with a new Apple Watch, all that data will be transferred over, so you won’t lose anything important as long as you plan on getting another Apple Watch sometime in the future.
+You may be wondering what happens to all that personal data.
+Apple creates a backup of your Watch data and stores it in iCloud.
+If you pair your account with a new Apple Watch, all that data can be transferred over, so you won’t lose anything important and can restore your backup if you plan on getting another Apple Watch sometime in the future.
 This makes the process ideal if, for example, you damaged your Apple Watch but intend to replace it.

-Step 2: Navigate to the right watch on the Apple Watch app
+Step 2: Navigate to the correct Watch on the Apple Watch app

-Once you are ready, open the Apple Watch app on your iPhone — this is the app you use to manage settings for your Watch.
+Once you’re ready, open the Apple Watch app on your iPhone — this is the app you use to manage settings for your Watch.
 Select the My Watch tab to view all Watches that are connected to your device.
-Tap the Watch that you want to unpair so that it is checked (if there’s only one Watch in your iOS family this will be an easy choice).
+Tap the Watch that you want to unpair.

 Step 3: Unpair the Apple Watch and confirm

-Next your checked Watch, you should see a small red “i” to the right of the Watch title.
-Select this icon, and you will be taken to another screen where you can choose to either find a missing Apple Watch, or Unpair Apple Watch.
-Select the Unpair option.
-Prepare to enter your Apple ID and password if necessary.
+You should see a small info button to the right of the Watch name, marked by an “i” in a circle.
+Tap on this icon, and you will be taken to another screen where you can choose to either find a missing Apple Watch or unpair your Watch.
+Select the Unpair option and prepare to enter your Apple ID and password.

 Step 4: Consider your data plan